la2050/archive/_projects/2015/3-d-space-the-center-for-stereoscopic-photography-art-cinema-and-education-in-los-angeles.md

   libraries, and schools.

    However, 3-D SPACE is the singular applicant for this grant.
 Funds will be directed into the budget of the program of presentations, classes and workshops described in this proposal, and will not be disbursed to any partners.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Costs specific to the 2016 program in this proposal can be estimated at
-  $100,000 and can be offset through tuition fees for the presentations, classes and workshops.
-We will also seek corporate sponsors and donors to underwrite and subsidize the tuition fees.

-   Additional costs for 3-D SPACE's general operation will be covered through sustaining membership subscriptions, corporate donors and sponsorships, and additional foundation and government grants.

-   Funds will also be raised through specific targeted capital campaigns for the eventual acquisition and maintenance of a suitable permanent facility for our center (museum, gallery, classroom, theater).
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $10,000 - computer hardware (10 computer stations at $1,000/each)
-    $6,000 - computer software
-   $10,000 - photo and video equipment (cameras, lenses, tripods, etc.)
-   $50,000 - staff compensation (administrative staff, teaching staff, support staff)
-   $10,000 - facilities and classroom rentals
-    $4,000 - promotion, advertising, outreach
-   $10,000 - contingency for regular and ongoing operational expenses
-   _____________
-   $100,000
 How do you plan to scale the success of your proposal?: >- The proposed plan can be scaled to include increased frequency and availability of presentations, classes and workshops citywide and countywide